OliverRensu/MVAR/README.md

 ```

 ## Inference
-The pretrained weight is avaiable at [huggingface🤗](https://huggingface.co/OliverRen/M-VAR)
+The pretrained weights are avaiable at [huggingface🤗](https://huggingface.co/OliverRen/M-VAR)

 For FID evaluation, we set "cfg=1.5, top_p=0.96, top_k=900, more_smooth=False"